noahc3/Homebrew-Guide/usingcfw/hekate.rst

 3. Select **'Options > Auto boot'**
 4. Select your launch configuration of choice

-If you need to get back into the menu with autoboot enabled, hold **VOL-** immediately when the Kosmos bootlogo appears when entering Hekate.
+If you need to get back into the menu with autoboot enabled, hold **VOL-** immediately when the bootlogo appears when entering Hekate.

 ........